 Size—Postal specifications for automated mail have strict limits for height and width, as well as overall “aspect ratio” (the relationship of height to width).
 For example, square mailing pieces do not qualify for full discounts because they do not fall within the post office’s aspect ratio specifications.

 Materials—The weight of the paper used in a mailing must also be within specified standards.
 Paper that is too light in weight will not work.
 For example, postcard stock must weigh at least 9 points; anything lighter will be rejected for automation, and discounts will be lost.
 Paper that is too thick to be flexible will also be rejected.
 Other material aspects will affect automation, such as clasps, strings or buttons, or enclosures that make the piece too bulky to run through the post office’s equipment.

 Self-Mailers—Items to be mailed without an envelope must be produced to certain standards in size, weight, folding, and sealing.
-Tab closures are often required; the number and placement of the tabs depend on the size and style of the piece.
+Tab closures or fugitive glue is required; the number and placement of the tabs or glue dots depend on the size and style of the piece.